andyk/andyk.github.io/_posts/2024-05-08-ai-benchmarks-should-be-like-unit-tests.md

 long term memory, knowing what they don't know, integrating actions + observations + reasoning, learning how to learn.

-By design, today's best AIs will perform miserably on such a benchmark, which will motivate research or engineering and keep the focus on areas on higher-leverage areas of improvement.
+By design, today's best AIs will perform miserably on such a benchmark (analogous to the unit test failing), which will focus research and engineering efforts on high-leverage areas of improvement.
 [SWE-Bench](https://swebench.com) is a good example (top score on leaderboard is 12.5%).
 Can we build benchmarks like this for use-cases beyond software engineering?
 Maybe healthcare, finance, data science/eng., personal assistant, social influencer…?